lipeRefosco/nextjs-studies/README.md

 ```

 ##### Creating a static route
-To create a new static route, need create folder with the name of route and create a file with namename `page` .jsx or .tsx
+To create a new static route, need to create a folder with the name of the route and create a file with the name `page` .jsx or .tsx